Sorry, you need to enable JavaScript to visit this website.

 How strong is the evidence?

-Review one was sufficiently systematic that most forms of bias that could influence the study conclusions can be ruled out.
+Review one is a meta-analysis of 18 studies.
+The review was sufficiently systematic that most forms of bias that could influence the study conclusions could be ruled out.

 Mechanism – how does it work?